jiribrejcha/wifichannel/README.md

 # Wi-Fi Channel Command Line Tool
-Converts channel number to center frequency in MHz, and vice versa.
+Converts channel number to center frequency, and vice versa.

 Install wifichannel on macOS using this command in Terminal: